 ARN sources indicate that the majority of the cuts came from Ricoh’s print business.

 Of the IT services staff which have been let go, ARN understands that all are in operations.

-One of the company's former employees - who spoke on the condition of anonymity - said Ricoh Australia told staff that the redundancies were due to a business decision to ensure the ongoing health of the company, and that it had held out on making the cuts as long as it could despite tough market conditions.
+Our sources said Ricoh Australia told staff that the redundancies were due to a business decision to ensure the ongoing health of the company, and that it had held out on making the cuts as long as it could despite tough market conditions.

 However, the company financials show that it made a profit of $5,432,000 in 2016, compared to a loss of $568,000 the previous year.